deepblue597/excel-extraction/README.md

 # Excel File Processing Script
 ## Overview

-This Python script processes multiple Excel files in a specified folder.
-It reads each file, extracts specific values based on conditions, and saves the results to new Excel files with modified names.
-Used by Med students in AUTh
+This project automates the extraction of specific medical test values from Excel files, for medical students at AUTh.
+It identifies key biomarkers (e.g., glucose, urea, creatinine, SGOT) from structured lab reports, processes the data, and saves the extracted values in a new Excel file for further analysis.

 ## Requirements
 - Python 3.x